 From mice to Wallace and Gromit, everyone loves cheese.
-Available in all sorts of shapes and sizes, almost any dish can be improved with a sprinkling of the world’s favourite dairy product.
-Whether it’s stringy mozzarella, tangy feta or pungent stilton, every culture has their own favourite flavours, and each has produced countless stunning varieties.
+Whether it’s stringy mozzarella, tangy feta or pungent stilton, every culture has its own preferences, and each has produced countless stunning varieties.
 We dare you to find us a dish that can't be improved by a sprinkling of something sharp and creamy.

-By and large, though production methods may differ greatly for each individual cheese, most produce comes from the same three animals - sheep, goats and cattle.
-While, theoretically, you can make cheese from any mammal, these three domesticated stalwarts produce by far the most milk, making manufacture significantly more straightforward.
+Despite the diaspora of different cheeses on offer, most produce actually comes from the same three animals - sheep, goats and cattle.
+While, theoretically, you can make cheese from any mammal, these domesticated stalwarts produce by far the most milk, making manufacture significantly more straightforward.
 It would seem natural, therefore, that the most expensive cheese in the world would be created from one of these three creatures.
-In fact the most high-end dairy product available comes from a truly surprising source - Balkan donkeys.
+In fact, the most high-end dairy product available comes from a truly surprising source - Balkan donkeys.

 Known as pule, this top of the range cheese is produced exclusively in Serbia.
 Though the concept of donkey cheese may seem off-putting to some, the product is described as having a crumbly texture and a deliciously nutty flavour, similar to Spanish manchego.
 However, when it comes to price, there is a world of difference.
 One kilo of pule will set you back over $1,000.
 The equivalent weight of cheddar, by contrast, will cost about $13.